Quantum speedup of Monte Carlo methods: Estimating the total variation distance

 \subsection{Acknowledgements}

 This work was supported by the UK EPSRC under Early Career Fellowship EP/L021005/1.
 I would like to thank Aram Harrow for helpful conversations and pointing out references, and Daniel Lidar for supplying further references.
 I would also like to thank several anonymous referees for their helpful comments.
+Special thanks to Tongyang Li for pointing out an error in Section \ref{sec:tvd}.